cbcrg/nf-phdcourse22/README.md

 #### Exercise 5.1

-Use the [tag](https://www.nextflow.io/docs/latest/process.html?highlight=tag#tag) directive to declare a costum label that will be shown in the different logs.
+Use the [tag](https://www.nextflow.io/docs/latest/process.html?highlight=tag#tag) directive to declare a custom label that will be shown in the different logs.
 #### Recap

 In this step you have learned: